Nikseell/Nikseell/README.md

-I have always found programming very exciting.
-The idea that few lines of written text can be used to create unique functionality or program.
-Our entire lives, we use these programs never thinking about how they are made.
-I like the process of innovating new programs, finding the necessary information, resolving problems, and coming up with solutions.
-Therefore I have decided to start learning to code and become a specialist myself.
+## Hi 👋 ,my name is Niklāvs Laicāns!

-Currently, I am learning C# programming language and I am always open to new opportunities, strive for new knowledge, and want to develop myself.
-Overall I am very responsible, curious and able to adapt quickly to new situations.
+I'm a .NET/C# software engineer.
+I am always open to new opportunities, strive for new knowledge, and want to develop myself.

+Contact me: niksislai@gmail.com | https://www.linkedin.com/in/niklavs-laicans/